 - Hypothes.is/Annotations: every reading is annotated.

-- Final Presentation: you’re there, you’re ready, and you’re happy.
+- Final Presentation: you’re there, you’re ready, and you’re engaged.

 You can take a wiggle if you need it.
 Maybe you’re late on a third ePort post.
 Maybe you miss a week on your PLN or one set of annotations.
-Maybe your car breaks down and you miss our Final Exam!
 Take a little wiggle once if you need it.
-Please note there is no built-in wiggle room on the Article or Project, but you can always come and see me if life gets in the way and we will work out an arrangement to keep you learning.
+Please note there is no built-in wiggle room on the Article or Project or Summary Synthesis, but you can always come and see me if life gets in the way and we will work out an arrangement to keep you learning.